NAHSRobotics-Team5667/2019-Digital-Eagles-Course-Plan/08_PID-Basics/README.md

 * Open Control Loop - Runs freely without any sort of feed back (non-feedback system) and acts solely on input.
 An example of an open loop would be a light switch.
 When switched on - the light bulb is receiving constant voltage regardless of anything.
 When off the opposite is true.
 * Closed Control Loop - Runs on a feedback system.
 An example of a Closed Control Loop would be your A/C when set to auto.
 Your A/C turns on when it gets too hot and turns off when it gets too cold.
 The feedback here being the current temperature.

 With that, PID Controllers are a form of closed loop controllers.
 They require some sort of feedback in order to operate.
 A PID Controller has 3 main parts to it - A proportional, integral, and derivative.
 By using all 3 of these mathematical components, we can properly create a smooth form of mechanism behavior.
 Let's use an elevator for this example.
 When you ride an elevator it always starts off slow and speeds up half way into the ride.
-At approximately 3/4ths of the ride the elevator beings to slow down so that it reaches its target floor not only smoothly but also accurately.
+At approximately 3/4ths of the ride the elevator begins to slow down so that it reaches its target floor not only smoothly but also accurately.
 That is essentially what PID does.
 It allows our mechanisms to not only behave smoothly, but also accurately.

 With PID we always have gain constants for each factor denoted like so: `kP, kI, kD`.
 These constants will help us calculate the ultimate output that we would like to provide.